ajg/form/README.md

 Custom Marshaling
 -----------------

-There is a default (lossless) marshaling for any concrete data value in Go, which is good enough in most cases.
+There is a default (generally lossless) marshaling & unmarshaling scheme for any concrete data value in Go, which is good enough in most cases.
 However, it is possible to override it and use a custom scheme.
 For instance, a "binary" field could be marshaled more efficiently using [base64](http://golang.org/pkg/encoding/base64/) to prevent it from being percent-escaped during serialization to `application/x-www-form-urlencoded` format.

 Because `form` provides support for [`encoding.TextMarshaler`](http://golang.org/pkg/encoding/#TextMarshaler) and [`encoding.TextUnmarshaler`](http://golang.org/pkg/encoding/#TextUnmarshaler) it is easy to do that; for instance, like this: